The New York Times made headlines by suing OpenAI this year, but the case against AI isn't so black and white

 Ironically, in explaining this case to me, ChatGPT may have pulled from New York Times articles, highlighting the exact issue at hand — or, at the very least, the issue that the newspaper has.

-But is this case as black and white as The Times' own masthead?
-Given that its outcome could determine how companies handle the training of future models for potentially decades to come, it's worth taking a closer look.
+But is this case as black and white as The Times' own masthead, and those of the other daily papers filing similar suits?
+Given that their outcome could determine how companies handle the training of future AI models for potentially decades to come, it's worth taking a closer look.

 #9Biggest AI Moments of 2024